 Date: 19 October 2010

 Written by: WestEndTheatre

-Tags: Apollo Theatre, Jenny Seagrove, Martin Shaw, Rufus Norris, The Country Girl
+Tags: Apollo Theatre, Jenny Seagrove, Martin Shaw, reviews round-up, Rufus Norris, The Country Girl